Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

 At first glance, this path dichotomy between ETGs and LTGs appears unusual considering we also see $\sim1.8$ times the number (262) of \cocounter relaxations in LTGs compared to ETGs, but this is not seen for any other relaxation path (see Table~\ref{tab: relaxation sample}).
 This is despite our sample containing more than double the number of ETGs compared to LTGs.
 These results may suggest that LTGs preferentially transition between regimes, more so than ETGs.
 This seems unintuitive at first glance, given the typically larger gas discs in LTGs sets a larger angular momentum threshold needed to be overcome by accreting misaligned gas \citep{Khim2021}.
 This, in turn, should make these systems more resilient to larger misalignments that may cause the gas disc to become counter-rotating.

 A physical explanation may lie in the underlying differences in size and mass of the \gassf disc between morphologies.
 Given LTGs typically host larger star-forming gas discs, this sets a larger gas accretion threshold for the formation of unstable misalignments.
 This likely lowers the relative number of \coco misalignments that are otherwise common among ETGs.
-This could suggest larger stochastic accretion events such as gas-rich mergers or accretion through galaxy interactions are be responsible for many of these misalignments in LTGs.
+This could suggest larger stochastic accretion events such as gas-rich mergers or accretion through galaxy interactions are responsible for many of these misalignments in LTGs.

-LTGs and gas-rich galaxies are also found to preferentially reside in field and group environments \citep{Dressler80}.
-Compared to virialized clusters (which are dominated by ETGs and gas-poor galaxies), galaxy interaction rates are expected to be higher in group environments (with the exception of the central massive galaxy).
+Furthermore, \textsc{eagle} reproduces the observed galaxy morphology-density relation \citep{Dressler80}, with LTGs found to preferentially reside in lower density environments \citep{Pfeffer2023}.
+Compared to virialized high-density environments (which are dominated by gas-poor ETGs), galaxy interaction rates tend to be higher in lower-density environments \citep[][]{Ghigna1998, Pfeffer2023}.
 Likewise, the larger gas discs found in many LTGs create larger collisional cross-sections for gas stripping and mass exchange during close encounters with nearby gas-rich satellites.
 These encounters can significantly perturb the outskirts of the gas disc, which can manifest as an observable stellar-gas misalignment \citep[e.g.][]{Lu2021, Khim2021}.
 As gas accretion from galaxy encounters can be more stochastic and violent (compared to the smooth accretion of e.g. halo cooling), these encounters may have a greater likelihood to flip the star-forming gas disc into a counter-rotating state, which disproportionately affects LTGs.
 This may hint at an underlying difference in drivers of misalignments between morphologies depending on the large-scale environment.